kishakim/projects/README.md

 4. **Fashion_Recommender_System** : This project predicted fashion articles an existing customer would purchase in a 7-day period, using hybrid recommendation algorithm, LightFM (Python Scikit-learn), including data cleansing, model building, hypertuning parameters, and model evaluation

-5. **Spotify Podcast episode description summarization** : This project used NLP to summarize spotify podcast descriptions to help listeners find the right content & increase listening time on the platform.
+5. **Spotify Podcast Episode Description Summarization** : This project used NLP to summarize spotify podcast descriptions to help listeners find the right content & increase listening time on the platform.

 6. **Voter_Difficulty_2020Election** : This project compared difficulties that were faced in the 2020 presidential election, to help better prepare for the upcoming 2024 presidential election, using statistical testing.